Eligibility & Application

 Yes.
 As long as your profile page indicates that you are accepting new Open Path clients, we will do our best to send them in your direction.

 Just one.
-Your profile page has a field for you to indicate and update to show if you have space for a new client or not.
-As members of the Collective dedicated to providing affordable therapy, we ask that you keep this field current and be honest in disclosing the number of Open Path clients you are seeing.
+Your profile page has a field for you to indicate and update your availability to show if you have space for a new client or not.

 Q: Can my current low(er) fee paying clients become Open Path clients?